Half-edge meshes (DCEL)

 The normal vectors for edges \(\mathbf{n}_e\) and vertices \(\mathbf{n}_v\) are, unlike the facet normal, not uniquely defined.
 For both edges and vertices we use the pseudonormals from [1]:

 where \(f\) and \(f^\prime\) are the two faces connecting the edge.
-The vertex pseudonormal are given by
+The vertex pseudonormal is given by

 where the sum runs over all faces which share \(v\) as a vertex, and where \(\alpha_i\) is the subtended angle of the face \(f_i\), see Fig. 3.